UDT-ITF/website/source/presentation/index.md

 ```

 > Do we want?
+> This is tricky.
+(1) It depends on what precisely an accompanyingTextFrame (that accompanied another TextFrame) would actually be for.
+Would it simply be a vehicle for putting some other text on the screen alongside the main text, which may be useful for the reader but isn't an annotation of the main text?
+For instance, if you were displaying some Chaucer and wanted to present a glossary of Middle English words alongside it?
+(2) Looking at the IIIF API, I could imagine using an accompanyingCanvas to accompany a TextFrame (e.g. if you wanted music or recording of spoken words to accompany a text), but that seems outside our remit.  - rr
 ##### accompanyingTextFrame

 A single TextFrame that provides additional content for use while rendering the resource that has the `accompanyingTextFrame` property.
 Examples include an image to show while a duration-only TextFrame is playing audio; or background audio to play while a user is navigating an image-only Manifest.